Skip to main content

 When you decide to become a foster parent, you will work closely with a Wellspring social worker to help walk you through every step of the process of becoming a foster parent.

 As a foster parent, you are choosing to open your home to caring for a child in need.
-The State of Michigan will maintain legal guardianship of the child throughout his or her stay in your home.
+The State of Michigan will maintain legal wardship of the child throughout their stay in your home.

 Your number one commitment as a foster parent is helping a child reunite with their birth family.